renpy/renpy/sphinx/source/textshaders.rst

 Attributes
 ^^^^^^^^^^

+When drawing text, each vertex corresponds to a single glyph.
+Multiple glyphs may have vertices that share locations, but these are passed to the shader as different vertices.

 ``float a_text_ascent``
-    The ascent of the current character above the baseline, in drawable pixels.
+    The ascent of the current glyph's font above the baseline, in drawable pixels.

 ``vec2 a_text_center``
-    The position of the center of the center of the vertex's baseline, in drawable pixels.
+    The position of the center of the glyphs's baseline, in drawable pixels.
 This is not the center of the rectangle, it's a point on the baseline and around the center of the character.

+``float a_text_descent``
+    The descent of the current glyph below the baseline, in drawable pixels.

 ``float a_text_index``
     The index of the glyph being drawn.
 This is 0 for the first vertex and goes up by one for each vertex.